hiconic-os/tribefire.cortex.documentation/tutorials-doc/src/platform-assets/expanding_doc_portal.md

 #### Advanced Customization Options
 You may want to further customize your portal.
 Some of the typical customization cases include:

-* Changing some of the resources, such as the icons (for example the Academy logo and TF favicon)
+* Changing some of the resources, such as the icons (for example logo and TF favicon)
 * Changing the default text in the landing page
 * Customizing the header and the footer
 * Applying custom stylesheets